GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 gaianet stop
 ```

-Alternatively, you could mannually kill the processes from the terminal or in the OS's Actvity Monitor.
+Alternatively, you could manually kill the processes from the terminal or in the OS's Activity Monitor.

 ```
 sudo pkill -9 qdrant